+Nowadays most health professionals will encourage new moms to breastfeed, but will also say that most infant formulas are perfectly acceptable alternatives.
 While breast milk is really the most “organic” food you can possibly provide for your newborn, a throbbing raw nipple might be too much for even the most health conscious woman.
-With the convenience of packaged bottles and popular brands claiming to ease fussiness and promote brain development, the choice seems somewhat easy.
+With the convenience of packaged bottles and popular brands of infant formula claiming to ease fussiness and promote brain development, the choice seems somewhat easy.
 But these claims may be nothing but false promises.
-Once we decoded the list of ingredients in several different infant formulas, we uncovered the shocking truth behind the marketing hype.
+Once we decoded the list of ingredients in several different baby formulas, we uncovered the shocking truth behind the marketing hype.

 But are these claims true?
 Let’s look at the facts.